CenturyLinkCloud/PublicKB/General/CenturyLinkCloud/account-activation-faqs.md

 ### What's included with a trial?

-When you activate your CenturyLink Cloud account, you’ll have immediate access to most self-service products and features, including high-performance servers, fast deployment times and intuitive management capabilities.
+When you activate your Lumen Cloud account, you’ll have immediate access to most self-service products and features, including high-performance servers, fast deployment times and intuitive management capabilities.

 Limits of 6 CPU, 10 GB RAM, and 200 GB Storage.
 There are also some limits on rapid scale-up of resources, please contact [help@ctl.io](mailto:help@ctl.io) for more details.